Lakebase (OLTP)

 - Synced objects appear as foreign tables in the Lakehouse and can be queried like any other foreign source

-- Synced data relies on declarative pipelines—partners can automate pipeline creation and management via the Databricks API or SDK
+- Synced data relies on Lakeflow Spark Declarative Pipelines—partners can automate pipeline creation and management via the Databricks API or SDK

 - Foreign catalogs created through sync are fully integrated into the Lakehouse governance model, enabling unified access control, lineage tracking, and auditing